 - Student Privacy Pledge introduced by the Future of Privacy Forum (FPF)

 Do schools have to enroll in Workspace for Education?

 Can I get student assignments in a Google Drive associated with my personal (@gmail.com) address?

 Why can students turn in work from their personal (@gmail.com) Google Accounts?

 Does it comply with FERPA to allow students to use personal (@gmail.com) Google Accounts to turn in and receive returned assignments?

 Are student assignment files saved to a global repository?

-Do originality reports check sources in external schools?
+Do originality reports check sources in external domains?
 If so, can those teachers see my students’ assignments?

-No. Google doesn’t store student work in a repository to check against external schools.
-Teachers in other schools can’t see your students’ assignments.
+No. Google doesn’t store student work to check against external domains.
+Teachers in other domains can’t see your students’ assignments.